-We provide a warranty for certain products for a period of 18 to 30 months and provide up to a five-year warranty for the ceramic components of our PXbranded products.
+We provide a warranty for certain products for a period of 18 to 30 months and provide up to a five-year warranty for the ceramic components of our PX-branded products.
 We test our products in our manufacturing facilities through a variety of means; however, there can be no assurance that our testing will reveal latent defects in our products, which may not become apparent until after the products have been sold into the market.
 The testing may not replicate the harsh, corrosive, and varied conditions of the desalination and other plants in which they are installed.
 It is also possible that components purchased from our suppliers could break down under those conditions.
-Certain components of our hydraulic turbochargers and circulation booster pumps are custom-made and may not scale or perform as required in production environments.
-Accordingly, there is a risk that we may have significant warranty claims or breach supply agreements due to product defects.
+Certain components of our hydraulic turbochargers and circulation booster pumps are custom-made and may not scale or perform as required in product defects.
 We may incur additional cost of revenue if our warranty provisions are not sufficient to cover the actual cost of resolving issues related to defects in our products.
 If these additional expenses are significant, they could adversely affect our business, financial condition, and results of operations.